 As one can already see from the 3d-visualisations in \autoref{fig:visu1} and \autoref{fig:visu2}, the velocity dispersion is spatially correlated, both in amplitude and in direction.
 First, we will focus on amplitude auto- and cross-correlations and will focus on directional correlations below in \autoref{sec:anisotropy}.
 Since the velocity dispersion vanishes in single-stream regions, the field is not defined everywhere in space so that the resulting two-point statistics will also include a strong signal of the size and shape of multistreaming regions.

-To analyse the spatial clustering of the velocity dispersion, it is useful to measure its auto-correlation and cross-correlation with the density field in Fourier space.
-The density and velocity dispersion power spectra and the corresponding cross spectrum are given by
+To analyse the spatial clustering of the velocity dispersion, it is useful to measure its autocorrelation and cross-correlation with the density field in Fourier space.
+The density and velocity dispersion power spectra and the corresponding cross-spectrum are given by

 with $\sigma^2=\mathrm{tr}(\sigma_{ij}^2)$.
-We deconvolve the density field (CIC) with the CIC assignment kernel $W_\mathrm{CIC}(\bmath{k}) = \prod_i \mathrm{sinc}^2(k_i / 2 k_\mathrm{Ny})$ to correct for the smoothing effect of the mass assignment scheme close to the Nyquist wave number $k_\mathrm{Ny}=N \pi / L$, and de-alias the measured density power spectrum by interlacing the original field with a grid shifted by half a cell size in all directions \citep[cf. ][]{Sefusatti2016}.
+We deconvolve the density field (CIC) with the CIC assignment kernel $W_\mathrm{CIC}(\bmath{k}) = \prod_i \mathrm{sinc}^2(k_i / 2 k_\mathrm{Ny})$ to correct for the smoothing effect of the mass assignment scheme close to the Nyquist wave number $k_\mathrm{Ny}=N \upi / L$, and de-alias the measured density power spectrum by interlacing the original field with a grid shifted by half a cell size in all directions \citep[cf. ][]{Sefusatti2016}.

 \autoref{fig:vd_power} shows the measured power spectra at redshift $z=1$ and $z=0$ for the three simulations.
 Starting from the top, we notice that at both redshifts the matter power spectrum is enhanced at small scales compared to the linear power spectrum due to the non-linear growth of structures.
-As expected from the setup of the simulations, the amount of small scale clustering is dependent on the truncation scale of the initial power spectrum.
+As expected from the set-up of the simulations, the amount of small-scale clustering is dependent on the truncation scale of the initial power spectrum.
 A comparison between the low and high resolution simulations shows that the results are well converged.

 For the velocity dispersion power spectrum the situation is somewhat different: even at the largest scales, we find a measurable offset of $\sim20$ per cent in amplitude between the 300WDM1, 300WDM2 and 300CDM simulations.
 A comparison with the lower resolution simulations shows that none of the measurements are perfectly converged.
 This lack of fast convergence is very reminiscent of the convergence properties of the vorticity power spectrum, where various studies have found that the non-linear scale has to be very well resolved \citep{Pueblas2008,Hahn2014}.
 Just as the vorticity, $\sigma_{ij}^2$ is only non-zero in multi-stream regions and thus more strongly affected by resolution than those quantities that are non-zero also in the monokinetic regime and thus defined everywhere in space.